MicrosoftDocs/entra-docs/docs/fundamentals/custom-security-attributes-manage.md

 ## Step 3: Review the available roles

 You need to determine who needs access to work with custom security attributes in your organization.
 To help you manage access to custom security attributes, there are four Microsoft Entra built-in roles.
-By default, [Global Administrator](~/identity/role-based-access-control/permissions-reference.md#global-administrator) and other administrator roles do not have permissions to read, define, or assign custom security attributes.
+By default, [Global Administrator](~/identity/role-based-access-control/permissions-reference.md#global-administrator) and other administrator roles don't have permissions to read, define, or assign custom security attributes.
 If necessary, a Global Administrator can assign these roles to themselves.

 - [Attribute Definition Administrator](~/identity/role-based-access-control/permissions-reference.md#attribute-definition-administrator)
 - [Attribute Assignment Administrator](~/identity/role-based-access-control/permissions-reference.md#attribute-assignment-administrator)